Sofii-alt/Herwanta-dynamics-UGV/software/README.md

 Right now I’m focusing on the fundamentals: testing motors, reading sensors, and learning the ROS2 workflow.

+# Why This Repo Exists
+This is a university project, a learning experience, and a place to document progress, not a polished robotics stack (yet).
+I’ll keep updating things as I learn more and the rover becomes more capable.

 # Folder Structure (Quick Tour)
 `software/`
 - `control/`:  Basic movement tests + motor control scripts